VaibhavHaswani/textract-plus/docs/index.rst

 Related projects
 ----------------

-Of course, textract isn't the first project with the aim to provide a simple interface for extracting text from any document.
+Of course, textract-plus isn't the first project with the aim to provide a simple interface for extracting text from any document.
 But this is, to the best of my knowledge, the only project that is written in python (a language commonly chosen by the natural language processing